Generation 2050

 Membership

-Membership of the EI provides formal recognition of your skills, achievements and expertise, while providing you with a host of resources to help you develop your career.
+Membership of the Energy Institute (EI) provides formal recognition of your skills, achievements and expertise, while providing you with a host of resources to help you develop your career.

 Magazine